History (HIST)

 The social, political, and cultural dimensions of revolutions of 1789, 1830, 1848, and 1870; impact of industrial revolution upon daily life; process of European nation-building; new ideologies of liberalism, socialism, conservatism, and romanticism.

-HIST 453 Studying History in an International Setting (3-6 credits, max 6)
+HIST 4530 Studying History in an International Setting (3-6 credits, max 6)

 Introduction to studying history in an international setting and history as expeditionary learning.
-Course covers on-site historical experience, including: museums, archives, libraries, historical monuments, daily life and culture, material culture, language, and cultural awareness and sensibility.
+Course covers on-site historical experience, including museums, archives, libraries, historical monuments, daily life and culture, material culture, language, and cultural awareness and sensibility.
 Travel is a required part of course experience.

-HIST 454 Pictures and Power: Photography, Politics, and American History (3 credits)
+HIST 4540 Pictures and Power: Photography, Politics, and American History (3 credits)

 Explores how photography has shaped struggles over social justice in the United States since the nineteenth century.
 Examines a range of moments – from the crisis over antebellum slavery to class conflict in the late nineteenth century, from debates over poverty in the Great Depression to social movements of the 1960s to current human rights issues.
 In various periods, it considers subjects including the use of photography within social movements, the ethics of photojournalistic representation, the powers and limitations of news images, the use of photographs for surveillance and propaganda, the relation between photography and identity, and the role of spectatorship.
+Typically Offered: Varies.

-HIST 456 Anti-Semitism and the Holocaust (3 credits)
+HIST 4560 Anti-Semitism and the Holocaust (3 credits)

 General Education: International, Social and Behavioral Ways of Knowing